klefstad-teaching/ICS-45C-HW6/README.md

 Homework 6 demonstrates the object-oriented programming principles of class inheritance and virtual functions to build a modular, reusable, and extensible framework, by defining a base class and deriving subclasses from it, using inheritance and polymorphism.

-Good design of the virtual functions, with code that can handle objects of different types in a uniform manner, achieves polymorphism, allowing objects of different classes to be treated as if they were of the same type.
-You also learn how to use dynamic binding through these virtual functions, to ensure that the correct function is called at runtime based on the dynamic type of object being referenced.
+Good design of the virtual functions, with code that can handle objects of different types in a uniform manner, achieves **polymorphism**, allowing objects of different classes to be treated as if they were of the same type.
+You also learn how to use **dynamic binding** through these virtual functions, to ensure that the correct function is called at runtime based on the dynamic type of object being referenced.

 Homework 6 uses a linked list, for additional practice to gain proficiency in using them.
 Because `Shapes` must be kept in the same order that they are added to a picture, they must be added to the **end** of the list.
 A `tail` pointer is needed to allow efficient  addition of new elements to the end of the linked list.